collinbarrett/wp-vps-build-guide/README.md

 - You have basic *nix terminal skills.
 - You have a ssh key already created, with the public key on DO and the private .pem stored locally at {myPK}.

+## Sources:
+This build guide is constructed from a compilation of sources from all over the web.
+I have tried to credit sources where I could (using "via"), but I am sure that I left somebody's blog out.

 ## Build Guide:
 1. Create a new VPS running the newest Ubuntu x64.
     - Enable backups.